- Monocular visual odometry

 DOW Chemical plant

-Some other sequences was captured at a chemical site of the Dow Company in Terneuzen.
-This environment is part of a disused area that was planned to be demolished.
+A third, challenging, use case was recorded at a chemical site of the Dow Company in Terneuzen.
+This environment was part of a disused area that was planned to be demolished.
 It consists of a lot of pipelines that were formerly used to carry liquids or gases, as can be seen in the video below.
 Although this environment seems outdoors, the GPS signal is far too unreliable due to the abundance of pipelines.
-The acquired data consists of video sequences recorded with our Vellady platform.
 Below you can again find an example sequence and life 3D reconstruction demo.

 Contact: ir.
 Michiel Vlaminck